What services do you offer?

 We offer a sliding scale to ensure families have access to quality care.

-We work with children ages 6+, teens, young adults, and families.
+We work with ages 6-65, specializing in ages 6-26, providing customized programs for children, teens, young adults, and families.

-We offer a family friendly scheduling for all counseling services Monday – Friday as early as 8:00 AM and as late as 8:00 PM, with weekend availability.
+We offer family-friendly scheduling for all counseling services Monday – Friday, as early as 8:00 AM and as late as 8:00 PM, with weekend availability.

-We help children and teens with anxiety, depression, behavioral concerns, sibling rivalry, parent–child conflict, social media stress, bullying, unhealthy relationships, trauma, academic challenges, vaping/substance experimentation, and emotional regulation.
+We are experts in real-life issues that must be addressed to help children and teens with anxiety, depression, behavioral concerns, sibling rivalry, parent–child conflict, social media stress, bullying, unhealthy relationships, trauma, academic challenges, vaping/substance experimentation, and emotional regulation.

 Life Enrichment Coaching is a specialized 1:1 program led by Certified Life Coaches for Kids™ focused on building self-esteem, confidence, leadership skills, academic habits, emotional intelligence, resilience, and decision-making.
 This service is private pay and may not be covered by insurance.